 The Teachers Registration Board (the Board) regulates the teaching profession in South Australia.

 The Board is established under the provisions by the Teachers Registration and Standards Act 2004 (the Act) and is an independent statutory authority.
 The Board can only exercise the powers in the Act, and it has the responsibilities determined in the Act.

 The Board is a specialist body and members are appointed with a view that they will bring specialist expertise to their responsibilities as Board members.

 The Board is constituted of 16 members appointed by the Governor of South Australia.
-Members of the Board are nominated by the Minister for Education, Department for Education and Child Development, Australian Education Union, Association of Independent Schools, Catholic Education Office, the Independent Education Union, the Universities of the State.
+Members of the Board are nominated by the Minister for Education, Department for Education, Australian Education Union, Association of Independent Schools, Catholic Education Office, the Independent Education Union, the Universities of the State.
 The Act requires at least half the members of the Board must be teachers, one member must be a parent of a school student representing the community and one must be a lawyer (section 9).